STEPBible/STEPBible-Data/README.md

 The repository aims to provide reliable and freely usable data for studying the Bible without any denominational or doctrinal bias.
 Much of the data is derivative from other publically licenced sources, and has been compared with other non-public sources so that differences can be checked by Tyndale scholars.
 Corrections and proposed updates are welcomed - please send them to TyndaleStepATgmail.com for checking.

-# Datasets
+# Datasets available
-Some of the following are already posted while others are still being checked.
+The following datasets are already posted
-If you see data that you have need of which isn't yet available, please contact us and perhaps you can become part of the checking process.

 * **[Bible modules for OSIS Sword software](http://public.modules.stepbible.org/packages/)** Bibles in the same format as [Crosswire modules](https://www.crosswire.org/sword/modules/) which can be used in any Sword-compatible software.